estebansep1/PongGame/README.md

 # Game of Pong

-## A web game built entirely with vanilla JavaScript, HTML, and CSS
+## A web game built entirely with vanilla HTML, CSS, and JavaScript

 [Click here](https://gameofpong.netlify.app/) for a live version of this game!